articles hero image

 Can You Modify a Parenting Plan Without Going to Court?

 In the state of Alabama, modifying a parenting plan generally requires court approval.
-Although, it may be possible to modify a parenting plan without going to court if both parents agree on the suggested changes.
+However, it may be possible to modify a parenting plan without going to court if both parents agree on the suggested changes.
 If you and the other parent can reach a mutually acceptable agreement, you can then work with an attorney to craft a modified parenting plan and submit it to the court for approval.
-The court will then review the suggested changes, and if they are considered to be in the child's best interests, the modified parenting plan may be approved without a formal court hearing.
-It's important to note that legal requirements and procedures may vary, so it's always a good idea to consult with our child custody attorney in Birmingham, who can guide you through the process and provide personalized recommendations based on your circumstances.
+The court will then review the suggested changes, and if they are considered to be in the child’s best interests, the modified parenting plan may be approved without a formal court hearing.
+It’s important to note that legal requirements and procedures may vary, so it’s always a good idea to consult with our child custody attorney in Birmingham, who can guide you through the process and provide personalized recommendations based on your circumstances.

-Relocation Approvals
+Relocation Approvals for Child Custody Cases

 A parent in a custody arrangement who wants to move away with his or her child typically must first seek permission from a court.
 Courts consider a range of factors in deciding whether to grant relocation approval.